dotnet/docs-maui/docs/android/trimming.md

 ```

 > [!WARNING]
-> Enabling trimming for your app's debug configuration may hinder your debugging experience, as it may remove property accessors that enable you to inspect the state of your objects.
+> Enabling trimming for your app's debug configuration could hinder your debugging experience, because it could remove property accessors that enable you to inspect the state of your objects.

 ## Trimming granularity